seanthegeek/routetor/README.md

 Only DNS and TCP traffic can be routed through Tor, the rest will be blocked if configured properly.
 As a result, malware might not behave the same way over Tor as it would over a normal internet connection.
 However, most malware makes use of TCP.

 It is possible for a server operator (i.e. malware operator) to recognize that a client is using Tor by checking the IP address against the public list of exit nodes, which may warn attackers that a sample is being analyzed.
-The Optiv fork of Cuckoo provides a per-analysis toggle for Tor. use it wisely.
+The Optiv fork of Cuckoo provides a per-analysis toggle for Tor.
+Use it wisely.

 Although Tor may keep your connection anonymous, the content and configuration of your VM may reveal your identity.